pfrrodrigues/wakeonlan/README.md

 # wakeonlan
-A friendly library for managing and ingress on Wake-on-LAN groups.
+A friendly C++ library for managing and ingress on Wake-on-LAN groups.

 ## Platforms
 * Linux